-It can be a bit tricky to screw the cushion back because of the new fabric.
+It can be a bit tricky to screw the cushion back in place because of the new fabric.
 So, here are a few tips to help you through this last step:

 1. With the cushion upside down, place the chair on top of it.